Chinese Jia-A League

-The National Football Jia A League (simplified Chinese, commonly known as Jia-A, was the highest tier of professional football in the People's Republic of China, during 1994 through 2003, operating under the auspices of the Chinese Football Association.
+The National Football Jia A League (simplified Chinese: 全国足球甲A联赛), commonly known as Jia-A, was the highest tier of professional football in the People's Republic of China, during 1994 through 2003, operating under the auspices of the Chinese Football Association.

 The Chinese Professional Football League was established in 1994.
 Under the direct supervision of the CFA's Professional League Committee, this nationwide league was divided into Divisions 1 and 2.
 Division 1 was subdivided into Divisions 1A and 1B, Jia A and Jia B, Jia being the Chinese word for top or first.
 Division 2 was and still is subdivided into regional divisions.

 History

 Pre history

 Pre 1980, China National League clubs was owned by their respective local physical culture and sports committees, sports institutes, and army sports units.
 Factory-owned clubs were not allowed to participate in national leagues.
 Dalian Dockyard, founded in 1946, was a factory-owned club, and as such could only participate in regional tournaments and national workers championship matches.
 In 1980,the Chinese Football Association (CFA) started to allow factory clubs to play in national leagues.
 Dalian Dockyard entered the National League in 1981, and in 1983, became Dalian FC, the current Dalian Shide.

 In the mid-1980s, the CFA encourage factories and companies to sponsor government-owned clubs.
 In 1984, Guangdong, Beijing, Guangzhou and Tianjin teams were sponsored by big companies for the first time.
 CCTV started to show domestic league matches to the whole country.
 According to some articles, the match between Beijing Snowflakes and Guangdong Wanbao was a turning point for football fan participation.
 In 1988, Liaoning became China's first professional club, soon becoming one of Asia's best club.
 Liaoning was the 1990 ACC Champions, 1991 runner-up, and 1987 third place team.